lord-zo/misc/README.md

 # misc

-A script is worth a thousand functions.
+A script is worth a thousand functions,

-A little help goes a long way.
+a function is worth a thousand pictures,

+if you get where this is going, then I

+ask you to say something much sillier.